-The origin of the Santa story goes back to 270 AD, when a saint named Nicholas was born in a Roman town (present-day Turkey).
-On growing up, he became the bishop of Myra.
+The origin of the Santa story goes back to 270 AD when a saint named Nicholas was born in a Roman town (present-day Turkey).
+On growing up, he became the bishop of Myra (now Demre in Turkey).
 He dedicated his whole life to the welfare of the poor and downtrodden.
 He started the tradition of giving gifts and coins to poor children.
-The bishop used to adorn a red cloak, and orphan children helped him in give away gifts on Christmas Eve to the children who would leave their shoes or boxes out.
+The bishop used to adorn a red cloak, and orphan children helped him in giving away gifts on Christmas Eve to the children who would leave their shoes or boxes out.
 Santa’s red outfit and the little elves helping him are tropes inspired by the Saint and the orphan children.
 When you bring out the truth in this way, it will be easier for your kids to accept the truth about Santa.

 Should You Reveal “The Truth” About Santa to Your Kids?